osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - **Per-position-accumulator**

-In a concentrated liquidity pool, unlike traditional pools, spread factors do not get automatically re-added to pool.
+In a concentrated liquidity pool, unlike traditional pools, spread rewards do not get automatically re-added to pool.
 Instead, they are tracked by the `unclaimedRewards` fields of each position's accumulator.

-The amount of uncollected spread factors needs to be calculated every time a user modifies their position.
+The amount of uncollected spread rewards needs to be calculated every time a user modifies their position.
 This occurs when a position is created, and liquidity is removed (liquidity added is analogous to creating a new position).

-We must recalculate the values for any modification, because with a change in liquidity for the position, the amount of spread factors allocated to the position must also change accordingly.
+We must recalculate the values for any modification, because with a change in liquidity for the position, the amount of spread rewards allocated to the position must also change accordingly.

-## Collecting SpreadFactors
+## Collecting Spread Rewards

-Once calculated, collecting spread factors is a straightforward process of transferring the calculated amount from the pool address to the position owner.
+Once calculated, collecting spread rewards is a straightforward process of transferring the calculated amount from the pool address to the position owner.

-To collect spread factors, users call `MsgCollectSpreadRewards` with the ID corresponding to their position.
-The function `collectSpreadRewards` in the keeper is responsible for executing the spread factor collection and returning the amount collected, given the owner's address and the position ID:
+To collect spread rewards, users call `MsgCollectSpreadRewards` with the ID corresponding to their position.
+The function `collectSpreadRewards` in the keeper is responsible for executing the spread reward collection and returning the amount collected, given the owner's address and the position ID:

 ```go